PiPc2/freedombone/code-of-conduct.md

 ## No hostile communication

-No insults, harassment, condescension, ad hominem, threats, or other intimidation.
+No insults, harassment (sexual or otherwise), condescension, ad hominem, threats, or other intimidation.

 Condescension means treating others as inferior.
 Subtle condescension still violates the Code of Conduct even if not blatantly demeaning.